trimstray/nginx-admins-handbook/README.md

 Generally it provides the core of complete web stacks and is designed to help build scalable web applications.

-When it comes to performance NGINX can easily handle a large amount of traffic.
-Another biggest advantage is flexibility because NGINX allows to do the same thing in different ways.
+When it comes to performance NGINX can easily handle a huge amount of traffic.
+The other main advantage of the NGINX is that allows you to do the same thing in different ways.

 For me, it is a one of the best and most important service that I used in my SysAdmin career.